babylonlabs-io/rollup-bsn-contracts/SPEC.md

 }
 ```

-**Expected Behavior:** Finality contracts SHOULD implement this administrative handler with the following verification logic:
+**Expected Behaviour:** Finality contracts SHOULD implement this administrative
+handler with the following verification logic:

 1. **Admin Authorization**: Verify that the caller is the contract admin:
    - Query `ADMIN` state to get the current admin address
    - Verify that the message sender matches the admin address

-2. **State Check**: Verify that the current enabled state differs from the requested state:
+2. **State Check**: Verify that the current enabled state differs from the
+   requested state:
    - Query current value from the contract state
    - Compare with the `enabled` parameter
    - Return error if values are identical (no change needed)